Cossie01/Programming-Assignment/README.md

 The work is completed in a single jupyter notebook.
 In order to view the note book you will need to download it from the repository.
 It can seen as a static version using the software Jupyter Nbviewer.

+Overall objectives of the assignment
+.
+Explain the overall purpose of the package.
+.
+Explain the use of the “Simple random data” and “Permutations” functions.
+.
+Explain the use and purpose of at least five “Distributions” functions.
+.
+Explain the use of seeds in generating pseudorandom numbers.

 2. 2.
 The purpose of the Numpy Random Package.
--	Very fast application
+-	Very fast application - faster to read less bytes of memory.
 -	Removes the use of For loops to speeds up the process.
 -	Uses single type for each element in the array.
 It has to be a an int, float or boolean.
 -	Uses less memory, for python lists it saves each element in memory using pointers.
-Numpy by passes this.
+Numpy by passes this using continuous memory.
 -	Saves coding time.
-Using lists you need to complete a for loop.
-Numpy takes care of the operation in the backround.
--	Numpy Data Types (explain these)
+Numpy checks the data type speding up the process.

 3. Explain the use of the “Simple random data” and “Permutations” functions.